sbt/website/src/reference/02-DetailTopics/05-Plugins-and-Best-Practices/02-Plugins.md

 `proguard` task and associated (overridable) settings.
 Finally, a plugin can define new commands (via the `commands` setting).

-sbt 0.13.5 intoduces auto plugin with improved dependency management among the plugins and explicitly scoped auto importing.
+sbt 0.13.5 introduces auto plugins, with improved dependency management among the plugins and explicitly scoped auto importing.
 Going forward, our recommendation is to migrate to the auto plugins.
 The [Plugins Best Practices][Plugins-Best-Practices] page describes